davidjbuchanan/MS4-LiveStrong/README.md

     os.environ['DEVELOPMENT'] = '1'
-    os.environ['STRIPE_PUBLIC_KEY'] = '<upper and lowercase alphanumeric with symbols>' os.environ['STRIPE_SECRET_KEY'] = '<upper and lowercase alphanumeric with symbols>'
+    os.environ['STRIPE_PUBLIC_KEY'] = '<upper and lowercase alphanumeric with symbols>' os.environ['STRIPE_SECRET_KEY'] = '<upper and lowercase alphanumeric with symbols>' os.environ['STRIPE_WH_SECRET'] = '<upper and lowercase alphanumeric with symbols>'
     ```
-    - you can get the values for these from your Stripe account.
-Goto the 'Developers' section and look on 'API keys' where they referred to as the 'Publishable key' and 'Secret key'.
+    - To get values for **STRIPE_PUBLIC_KEY** and **STRIPE_SECRET_KEY** from your Stripe account.
+Goto the 'Developers' section and look on 'API keys' where they referred to as the 'Publishable key' and 'Secret key' respectively.
+    - To get a value for **STRIPE_WH_SECRET** from your Stripe account.
+Goto the 'Developers' section:
+        - Click 'Webhooks' then 'Add endpoint'
+        - Enter Endpoint URL: e.g. 'https://8000-b2a1760c-3736-458a-ba16-2e5a7fea662e.ws-eu01.gitpod.io/'
+        - Select 'receive all events' and then click 'Add Endpoint'
+        - collect the 'Signing secret' and add it to the config vars.
+Note: this secret is specific to the developer's server.
+I.e. You will need a different key for remote deployment.

 11. With this all in place the app should render and accept payments.
     - `python3 manage.py runserver`.
 This may require a prefix of `sudo` if you do not have administration rights on your IDE.